 Plagiarism is a serious issue to you as an academic and a future professional, and will be treated as such in this course should it occur.
-You will be using Turnitin.com to verify the originality of your laboratory reports throughout the course.
+You will be using Avenue to Learn which is Turnitin.com enabled to verify the originality of your laboratory reports throughout the course.
 Please note the following for Turnitin.com:

-- 1. Most of you will have already used Turnitin.com for ChE 2G03 and/or ChE 3L02.
-Use your email address and the same password you used before to login.
-If you have forgotten your password then use "Forgot your Password?" for help. - 2.
-Replies from Turnitin.com may go to your spam box, so check there for messages or responses. - 3.
-The originality report should show up to the left of the box marked "reviews", which initially may be inaccessible.
-When the originality report is ready, this box will be accessible and will show up with your report as an overall %; clicking will give a detailed report. - 4.
-Generation of the originality report may not be available until after the report is due. - 5.
+- 1. An originality report will be generated and reviewed by the instructor. - 2.
+Generation of the originality report may not be available until after the report is due. - 3.
 As several years of reports on similar laboratories are in the database, it is inevitable that some identical phrases or expressions may occur between your report and previous reports this is to be expected.
 We are not looking for a particular percentage of 'originality' but rather looking through the full originality report to confirm the laboratory report is your original work.